Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Apologia:  Space-tugs can probably pull these to different systems as needed.
 This would increase the siphon quality by an unusual way; if the system were poorly governed, the dyson swarms could retrieve a lot of resources via space-tug.
 	5. Mechanism proposal:  If the habitats are indeed mobile, this technology could also start inviting immigrants who arrive with entire habitats.
 The Imperial Reformers have two of the game's three trade technologies, and strike me as a highly mobile faction who would appreciate this potential.
 	6. Mechanism proposal:  These offer arable land.
 It takes a lot of composting talent to create arable land on metal structures... but it's more than doable, and the Empire has the right skills available to it.
 The sustainability of massive populations would increase as food production would scale to match population size nigh-indefinitely.
+	7. Progression analysis:  Note that the Weather Control Network icon appears to depict rain drones adjoining actual rainclouds.
+That technology would also help the dyson swarm farms to maintain their hydration and soil quality.
-	7. Mechanism proposal:  These offer solar farms.
+	8. Mechanism proposal:  These offer solar farms.
 This is an obvious benefit of a dyson swarm.
 Massive increases in solar capture would make electricity more abundant throughout the system.
-	8. Hazard analysis:  These structures are far from protection in many senses.
+	9. Hazard analysis:  These structures are far from protection in many senses.
 The governability of the system would drop, infringing on its protection rating.
 Some hazards would proliferate.
-	9. Categorization:  Since I imagine that these can be tugged out of the way of disasters, I consider this a failsafe technology.
+	10. Categorization:  Since I imagine that these can be tugged out of the way of disasters, I consider this a failsafe technology.
 However, since I think it would put the system on the map for people who travel in gigantic space yachts, it's also a galactic politics technology.
 Finally, it's a diversifying technology, because it helps countless people with very different natures to live in the same territory.
-	10. Bureaucratic waste analysis:  This is and isn't literal.
+	11. Bureaucratic waste analysis:  This is and isn't literal.
 I don't think it would be a massively bureaucratic innovation, but...
 It's a fair metaphor for something very peaceful, because it would cause a huge peaceful diversion of resources from ordinary governance.
 I think it's a high-quality siphon at least, suggestive of good independence governance and/or good scavenge from bad independence governance.
-	11. Liberation rating:  5/5
+	12. Liberation rating:  5/5
-	12. Protection rating:  3/5
+	13. Protection rating:  3/5
-	13. Siphon quality:  6/5  (Yes, it's better than 5/5)
+	14. Siphon quality:  6/5  (Yes, it's better than 5/5)
-	14. Technological smoothness:  2/5
+	15. Technological smoothness:  2/5
-	15. Technological extremophilia:  5/5
+	16. Technological extremophilia:  5/5
-	16. Stress/boredom rating:  3/5 (Eustress)
+	17. Stress/boredom rating:  3/5 (Eustress)
-	17. Me-points:  3/3  (Necessary, but not sufficient)
+	18. Me-points:  3/3  (Necessary, but not sufficient)
-	18. Special categories:  Failsafe, Galactic Politics, Diversifying
+	19. Special categories:  Failsafe, Galactic Politics, Diversifying
-	19. Conversion potential:  Limited Omniconverter
+	20. Conversion potential:  Limited Omniconverter
 73. Open Immigration
 	1. Challenge cured:  Closed Culture
 		1. Challenge cure interpretation:  This is pretty straightforward.